Beacon Mountain: History

-In the past, North Beacon was home to Dutchessski area, and the remains of three ski trails can still be seen from the north.
+In the past, North Beacon was home to Dutchess ski area, and the remains of three ski trails can still be seen from the north.
 Additionally there was once the Mount Beacon Incline Railway, which stopped running in 1978 but has since been added to the National Register of Historic Places.
 Its track can still be seen going up the mountain and can be used to climb it, albeit steeply.
 At various other times in the past this summit housed a restaurant, a casino and a hotel.